 In 2015, competition increased in electricity and gas markets, with a “mandatory” opening for the biggest consumers, affected by the end of regulated tariffs, but also “chosen” for residential consumers, more likely to switch energy supplier.

 As part of its statutory tasks, the Ombudsman participated in providing better information to all energy consumers.
 In 2015, the service informed 1.9 million of them through its corporate website (energie-mediateur.fr) and through its information service Energy-Info, either through the call center (free number) or the energie-info.fr website, on which it is possible to compare all the electricity and natural gas supply offers, and to get a free, neutral, and independent from energy suppliers information.

 Regarding the disputes received by the National Energy Ombudsman, the number (12,319) decreased by 15% compared to 2014.
 According to Jean Gaubert, it demonstrates that “the work carried out with market operators, in connection with public powers, bears fruit over time to the benefit of all.”

-The decrease in the number of disputes the Ombudsman received is also due to the mild winter climate in 2014-2015, which helped to reduce the amount of energy bills and to lower down disputes related to their amount.
+The decrease in the number of disputes the Ombudsman received is also due to the mild winter climate in 2014-2015, which helped to reduce the number of energy bills and to lower down disputes related to their amount.
 Accordingly, unpaid and cuts or supply limitations are down by 7.4% compared to 2014 (577,000 interventions for unpaid bills implemented in 2015).

-It should also be noted that the energy transition law, published in August 2015, extended the terms of the Ombudsman to domestic fuel consumption, wood, LPG and heating networks, but only a fraction of consumers turned to the service for help on these subjects, probably due to insufficient information provided by some suppliers about the possibility to use alternative dispute resolution.
+It should also be noted that the energy transition law, published in August 2015, extended the terms of the Ombudsman to domestic fuel consumption, wood, LPG, and heating networks, but only a fraction of consumers turned to the service for help on these subjects, probably due to insufficient information provided by some suppliers about the possibility to use alternative dispute resolution.